mikebridge/mikebridge.github.io/_posts/test/2017-04-28-getting-started-typescript-react.md

 This was probably the biggest question for me.
 I have no desire to waste several days in webpack build-configuration hell, then more days in editor-configuration hell, test-configuration hell, continuous integration hell and deployment hell—and then to repeat the whole process every few months when all the tools get updated.
-JavaScript fatigue is real, but JavaScipt

 ### create-react-app-typescript

 [JavaScript fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4) is still